zhw1nq/cs2-rockthevote/README.md

 | -------------- | -------------------------------------------------------------------------------- | ------------- | --- | --- |
 | MapsInCoolDown | Number of maps that can't be used in vote because they have been played recently | 3             | 0   |     |

-## RockTheVote
+## Rtv
-Players can type rtv to request the map to be changed, once a number of votes is reached (by default 60% of players in the server) a vote will start for the next map, this vote lasts up to 30 seconds (hardcoded for now), in the end server changes to the winner map.
+Players can type !rtv to request the map to be changed, once a number of votes is reached (set in cfg) a vote will start for the next map, the vote duration is defined in the config.

 | Config              | Description                                                                                                            | Default Value | Min   | Max                                  |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------- | ------------- | ----- | ------------------------------------ |